Map Rust vector iteration to assembly

 Vector length less than 4

-For vectors that are shorter than 4, the generated assembly code loops over each entry in the vector and increments it by the specified value.
+For vectors shorter than 4, the generated assembly code loops over each entry in the vector and increments it by the specified value.

 .LBB0_11: